poikilos/node-ticket-manager/readme.md

 ### Development
 2. The default environment is "dev".
-In that mode, only the "dev" user and the ticketman_dev database are available.
+In that mode, only the "dev" user and the node-ticket-manager_dev database are available.
 However, a web interface is available that doesn't require the client.
    - run `yarn start` to start the service
 3. Open <http://localhost:3456> in your web browser

 #### Production
-To enable the production database, "ticketman", and the production user defined in your config.js, run using:
+To enable the production database named "node-ticket-manager" and the production user defined in your config.js, run using:
 ```
 export NODE_ENV=production
 yarn start